 Another issue with the gas chromatograph is that it cannot determine if the alcohol detected was present in the person’s vein at the time the sample was taken or whether the alcohol was formed afterward (ie., during potential fermentation of the blood sample taken).

 No matter what your blood test results say, do not jump to the conclusion that you have to plead guilty.
-Call Suhre & Associates, LLC and have our attorneys review your results to determine the best course of action for you and your case.
+Call Suhre & Associates, LLC, and have our Indianapolis DUI lawyers review your results to determine the best course of action for you and your case.